gitbucket/gitbucket/README.md

 - Activity timeline
 - User management (for Administrators)
 - Group (like Organization in Github)
+- LDAP integration
+- Gravatar support

 Following features are not implemented, but we will make them in the future release!

+- File editing in repository viewer
+- Comment for the changeset
 - Network graph
 - Statics
 - Watch / Star